tomduncalf/livefader/README.md

 Load `LiveFader Dev.amxd` in Ableton, open up the Max editor and go to `Options` > `File Preferences` and add a path pointing to the `dist` directory inside wherever you cloned this repo.

-After doing this, don't save any changes to the Max file (or undo them if you have already), as it can result in all the outlets and inlets disconnecting in the patch if it couldn't find the JS files (see [below](#Working-with-Typescript-in-Max) for explanation).
+After doing this, don't save any changes to the Max file (or undo them if you have already), as it can result in all the outlets and inlets disconnecting in the patch if it couldn't find the JS files (see [below](#Working-with-TypeScript-in-Max) for explanation).

 ### Running

 1. In a terminal, run `yarn dev`.
-This will watch the source Typescript files for changes, and when a change occurs, will rebuild the JS code.
+This will watch the source TypeScript files for changes, and when a change occurs, will rebuild the JS code.

 2. Open `LiveFader Dev.amxd` in Ableton.
 It should be working correctly.

-3. As you make changes to the code, you need to manually trigger a reload of the JS (using Max's autowatcher results in listeners being left dangling, see [below](#Working-with-Typescript-in-Max)).
+3. As you make changes to the code, you need to manually trigger a reload of the JS (using Max's autowatcher results in listeners being left dangling, see [below](#Working-with-TypeScript-in-Max)).
 To do this, open up the Max editor and cmd-click (in edit mode, or single click in presentation mode) the `bang` commented with `hit to reload js`.
 This will ensure that all listeners are cleaned up and that the JS reloads properly.

    Generally, I find it is useful to have the Max window open when working on the code as you can see the log output in the console.
 However, if you want to develop with Max closed, the easiest way is to click `popout` to open the LiveFader window and then resize it so that you can see the `bang` button and the console output (which gets appended to a comment box).